merijnv/merijnv.github.io/index.md

 A few days ago I found [this youtube video](https://www.youtube.com/watch?v=ym8x8B930tM) on the channel of [Rob Simmons aka simrob](https://www.youtube.com/channel/UCjbRsZ-KFZ0-oFWZeyfrB8A).

 It presents the fact that because the state space of a computer is limited, halting is fundamentally decidable.
-TL;DR (but please read [the paper]()):
-If a computer has n bits of memory (including registers), then it has two to the power of n states.
+TL;DR (but please read [the paper](https://sisyphean.glitch.me/paper.pdf)): If a computer has n bits of memory (including registers), then it has two to the power of n states.
 On each step of the computer, it must either reach a halting state (execute the HLT instruction) or it must change the state.
 After two to the power of n plus one states, due to the pigeonhole principle, a state must be repeating.

 Due to the deterministic nature of computers, from then on, a loop is reached.

-So fundamentally, there are two possibilities, either a computer halts or we enter a loop.
+So fundamentally, there are two possibilities, either a computer halts or it enters a loop.

 ### The challenge

-Given a very small computer, can we calculate the longest running program on that computer.
+> Given a very small computer, can we calculate the longest running program on that computer?

-Rob Simmons chose the 8-bit breadboard computer as presented by [Ben Eater on youtube]() to try this experimentally.
+Rob Simmons chose the 8-bit breadboard computer as presented by [Ben Eater on youtube](https://www.youtube.com/watch?v=HyznrdDSSGM&list=PLowKtXNTBypGqImE405J2565dvjafglHU) to try this experimentally.

-It has a very limited state space: it has one general register, a program counter, a few bytes of memory and an 8-bit display.
-The total bit count is about 86 bits, so the space is still two to the power of 86, which is quite huge.
+It has a very limited state space: it has one general register, a program counter, a few bytes of memory, an 8-bit display and a few CPU state bits.
+The total bit count is about 86 bits and the space is still two to the power of 86.
+That is still quite a big space.
 The instruction set is very limited, with less than sixteen instructions.

-By limiting the memory to only four addresses, we can just try out every possible program and let it run!
+By limiting the memory to only four addresses of one byte, we can just try out every possible program and let it run!
+That is 2^32 or 4.2 billion programs.

 The challenge now is executing all those program and detecting the program that can run for the longest before it either halts or loops.

-Doing that on the 8-bit bread board computer itself is unfeasible: it typically runs a a couple of hertz, maybe a tens of kilohertz if one pushes it.
+Doing that on the 8-bit bread board computer itself is unfeasible: it typically runs a a couple of instructions per second.
+Maybe it can reach a thousand per second but that's not enough to run 4 billion programs on to completion.
+Also there is no way to detect that a state has been reached earlier.

-To execute this challenge, I built a simulator that has the same memory and cpu internal state behaviour as the Ben Eater 8-bit breadboard computer.
+To execute this challenge, I built a simulator that has the same memory and cpu state behaviour as the Ben Eater 8-bit breadboard computer.
+It keeps track of all states while executing, checking after each step if a state repeats.

-Then it was a matter of a lot of debugging and finally executing a full run with all 4.2 billion possible programs.
+It took some debugging and finally executing a full run with all 4.2 billion possible programs.

-### Mistakes I made... assumptions
+### Mistakes I made...

 The internal state behaviour of the CPU is non-intuitive when considering the `carry` flag in combination with subtraction.
 This is due to the clever way that Ben Eater executes subtraction: it actually is addition with the twos complement of the value one wants to subtract.

-Another assumption was that in my first implementation, I skipped all `illegal` instructions: ie undefined instructions.
-The computer is a Von Neumann architecture and the most interesting programs modify the cpu instructions.

-Then there were a few bugs when parallelizing it...
+So subtraction toggles the carry flag in the same way that the add instruction does.
+Which is not quite the same as borrowing.

-But at the end of the weekend when I started this, I had a final result.
+But at the end of the weekend, I had a final result.

 ### Reproducing the results by @simrob

-The execution of a full run with all programs took quite precisely six hours.
-Running on 16 cores of a Ryzen 1700 processor.
+Running on 16 cores of a Ryzen 1700 processor, the execution of a full run with all programs took six hours.
+Finally it completed with:
-Finally my log ended with:

 ```
 ======================== FINAL RESULTS =======================